Learn the truth about how allopathic and osteopathic medical programs can impact your residency, career, and salary

 Why you’ll be an effective physician

-(Note: I discuss how to accomplish these three goals in my ultimate guide to writing your medical school personal statement.
-I encourage you to also review our medical school personal statement examples.)
+(Note: I discuss how to accomplish these three goals in my ultimate guide to writing your medical school personal statement, which also includes a number of medical school personal statement examples.)

 Because most physicians in the US are MDs and practice allopathic medicine, this approach is more strongly reflected in most premed students’ academics, extracurricular experiences, and insights about medicine.
 In combination with the fact that most medical school applicants will apply to at least some MD programs, personal statements tend to also be written from an allopathic perspective.